 In doing my research I came to realize that in the last few years, some of my favorite films happen to be (almost) entirely improvised.
 No structured screenplay.
 Some were huge tent pole studio movies, Oscar winners (Ironically for best screenplay) and small indie films.
 It certainly seemed to be a more prolific style among independent filmmakers and I find that it can mean success when they cast the right actors.
 Especially in the “Mumblecore” and “Dogma 95“ indie film movements.

 Iron Man had no screenplay?

-My favorite “lack of screenplay” story was the Marvel Studios tent-pole Iron Man.
+My favorite “lack of screenplay” story was the Marvel Studios tent-pole, Iron Man.
 You heard me correctly.
-The film that launched the Marvel Cinematic Universe and that show the word what a great leading Robert Downey Jr could be.
+The film that launched the Marvel Cinematic Universe and that show the world what a great leading Robert Downey Jr could be.
 It remains one of the most enjoyable adaptations of a Marvel comic book to date.